-The apocalypse of the century prior to that, the Taiping Rebellion (1850–64), was not quite as bad or was even worse, depending on which sources you consult.
-The estimates range from twenty million to up to 100 million dead.
-If the latter figure is valid, it means one quarter of China’s population (at the time) died in the conflict.
-Once you realize the casualties took place over a narrower time frame, the destruction clearly looks proportionately more catastrophic than China’s twentieth century (the only previous mid-century blowout of comparable scale was during the Qing conquest of the Ming 200 years earlier, with twenty-five million dead).
-Not to mention it would count as the most destructive manmade event in recorded history, and it happened a mere century and a half ago.
+The apocalypse of the century prior to that, the Taiping Civil War (1850–64), was not quite as bad or was just as bad, depending on which sources you consult.
+Scholarly estimates range from twenty million to up to seventy million dead.
+If the latter figure is valid, it means almost one fifth of China’s population (at the time) died in the conflict.
+Once you realize the casualties took place over a narrower time frame, it’s proportionately even more catastrophic than China’s twentieth century, not to mention it would count as the most destructive manmade event in recorded history, and it happened a mere century and a half ago.
+The only previous cataclysm of comparable scale in the country was the Qing conquest of the Ming 200 years earlier, with twenty-five million dead.

-The Taiping holocaust is so astounding in its magnitude that the psyche can’t deal with it.
+The Taiping holocaust is so astounding in its magnitude that we lack a framework for understanding it.
 Its sheer incomprehensibility puts it beyond the pale of discourse, to be ignored or trivialized.
-Mainland Chinese high-school history textbooks devote no more than a page to the affair, much less than to the loose bookends to that event, the First and Second opium wars (1839–42 and 1856–60), which the Communists found the perfect surrogate for shouldering the national burden of shame, China’s so-called “century of humiliation.”
-With casualty figures amounting to a mere fifty thousand, however, the violence at the hands of the Western powers is negligible—in comparison to the nuclear war in slow-motion that was going on in the Chinese interior (from an ethical standpoint, of course, I don’t mean to suggest fifty thousand deaths in war is negligible).
+Mainland Chinese high-school history textbooks devote no more than a page to the affair, much less than to the loose bookends to that event, the First and Second Opium Wars (1839–42 and 1856–60), which the Communists found the perfect surrogate for shouldering the national burden of shame, China’s so-called “century of humiliation.”
+With casualty figures amounting to a mere fifty thousand, however, the violence at the hands of the Western powers was negligible—in comparison to the nuclear war in slow-motion that was going on in the Chinese interior at the time (ethically speaking, of course, I don’t mean to suggest fifty thousand deaths in an imperialistic war was negligible).